Top 10 Least Popular Places in South Africa That You Don't Want to Visit

 Photo: twitter |

-Keep an eye out for rock hyrax (dassie), klipspringer buck, mountain zebra and black eagles.
+Watch out for mountain zebra, rock hyrax (dassie), klipspringer buck, and black eagles.

 8. Baberton's Makhonjwa Mountains